Natural Heritage Information Centre

 Sharing information

-The Natural Heritage Information Centre distributes data about Ontario’s species, plant communities, wildlife concentration areas and natural areas.
+The Natural Heritage Information Centre distributes data about Ontario’s species, plant communities and wildlife concentration areas.
 The information helps natural resources management and conservation decisions in Ontario.

 Serving the conservation community